On distinguishing Siegel cusp forms of degree two: Introduction

 \section{Introduction}

 One of the fundamental problems in the theory of automorphic forms is \textit{whether we can distinguish them by a set of eigenvalues}.
-In the elliptic modular forms case, this kind of question has been well studied.
-Particularly, in this case the question is equivalent to ask that how many Fourier coefficients are sufficient in order to determine an elliptic modular form.
-This was answered first in the context of congruences modulo a prime by Sturm \cite{Sturm1987}.
-Later, Ghitza \cite{Gh2011} gave a stronger result by considering two cuspidal Hecke eigenforms of distinct weights, which improved the result by Ram Murty \cite{RamMurty1997}.
-Recently, Vilardi and Xue \cite{VilardiXue2018} gave an even stronger result for two eigenforms of level one under certain assumptions.
+It is well known that in the elliptic modular forms case, this question is equivalent to asking how many Fourier coefficients are sufficient to determine a normalized eigenform.
+This question is answered first by the classical result of Sturm \cite{Sturm1987}.
+In 2011, Ghitza \cite{Gh2011} obtains a result by considering two cuspidal Hecke eigenforms of distinct weights, which improves a result of Ram Murty \cite{RamMurty1997}.
+Later, Vilardi and Xue \cite{VilardiXue2018} give a much stronger result that two normalized eigenforms of full level can be determined by their second coefficients under the assumption of Maeda's conjecture for the Hecke operator $T(2)$.
+Recently, Xue and Zhu \cite{XueZhu2022} generalize this result in terms of their third coefficients under a similar assumption.

-However, distinguishing Siegel cusp forms was a long-standing unanswered problem and only recently Schmidt \cite{Schmidt2018}, in a remarkable paper, gave an affirmative answer to this question for normalized eigenvalues of a Siegel cuspidal eigenform of degree two.
-This result has been improved by Kumar, Meher and Shankhadhar \cite{KumarMeherShankhadhar2021}, in which they essentially showed that any set of eigenvalues (normalized or non-normalized) at primes $p$ of positive upper density are sufficient to determine the Siegel cuspidal eigenform.
-In this work we further investigate the question on distinguishing Siegel cusp forms of degree two from various aspects with several improved results.
+However, distinguishing Siegel cusp forms is a long-standing unanswered problem and only recently Schmidt \cite{Schmidt2018}, in a remarkable paper, gives an affirmative answer to this question for normalized eigenvalues of a Siegel cuspidal eigenform of degree two.
+This result has been improved by Kumar, Meher and Shankhadhar \cite{KumarMeherShankhadhar2021} in the full level case, in which they essentially show that any set of eigenvalues (normalized or non-normalized) at primes $p$ of positive upper density are sufficient to determine the Siegel cuspidal eigenform.
+In this work, we further investigate the question on distinguishing Siegel cusp forms of degree two from various aspects with several improved results.
+We point out that the similar question for paramodular forms has been studied in \cite{WangWeiYanYi2023SMO} via the combination of the methods from both of automorphic side and Galois side.